top of page

 IMG_2380.JPG

-• Build capacity in existing organizations around the country who have trusted relationships with limited-resource farmers and ranchers
+• Build capacity in existing organizations who have trusted relationships with limited-resource farmers and ranchers and increase their ability to deliver climate-oriented conservation

 • Share expertise and advocate improvements in NRCS program delivery